-Yoga is known to be one of the best aides for relaxing, sound Sleep.
-Here are some DIY techniques to help you have a great night’s sleep.
-So Stretch your body, let go of all tensions, breathe freely and get into these multi-beneficial poses.
+Yoga is known to be one of the best aides for a relaxing, sound sleep.
+To help you have a great night’s sleep follow these DIY techniques.
+Let go of all tensions, stretch your body, breathe freely and get into these poses which have several benefits.

 Standing Forward Bend

 Bring your feet together and stand straight.
 Your weight should be balanced equally on both feet.
 Extend your arms overhead while inhaling.
 Bend forward and down towards the feet while exhaling.
 For up to 30 seconds stay in the posture and continue to take deep breaths.
 This asana helps to increase blood supply by invigorating the nervous system.
 It is the best exercise to stretch the back muscles, and makes the spine supple.

 Come onto your fours.
 Form a table; the table top can be your back and the legs of the table can be your hands and feet.
 Look straight ahead.
 Raise your chin as you breathe in, and tilt your head back, and lift your tailbone by pushing your navel downwards.
 Compress your buttocks.
 A countermovement should follow this: Drop your chin to your chest as you breathe out, and as much as you can, arch your back up; loosen up the buttocks.
 This helps you to sleep well by improving digestion.
 It also helps to perk up blood circulation and calms the mind.